Charter schools are driving success, innovation and progress.

 Simply put, Michigan families want choices in K-12 education, and charter schools are an essential piece of that puzzle.

 Yes, as public schools, charters are held to the exact same state-mandated academic standards and participate in the same state testing.
-You can view the academic performance of any charter school, and compare results with other charters and traditional public schools by visiting the MI School Data Parent Dashboard for School Transparency.
+You can view the academic performance of any charter school, and compare results with other public charters and traditional public schools by visiting the MI School Data Parent Dashboard for School Transparency.

 Charter schools challenge the concept that our long-standing traditional public school system is the best fit for every student and every family.
 In doing so, charters are also challenging curriculum, facilities setup, management style and more.